tusharWpc/scroll-to-top-wp/readme.txt

 *   Unlimited colors.

-You can make my day by submitting a positive review on <a href="https://wordpress.org/plugins/scroll-to-top-wp/" target="_blank"><strong>WordPress.org!</strong></a></p>
+You can make my day by submitting a positive review on <a href="https://wordpress.org/plugins/scroll-top-of-page/" target="_blank"><strong>WordPress.org!</strong></a></p>

 = Usage instruction =

-* Go to your Dashboard after installation and navigate to the bottom of the dashboard menu Name "Scroll To Top >"  to configure the accordion.
+* Go to your Dashboard after installation and navigate to the bottom of the dashboard menu Name "Scroll Top >"  to configure the accordion.

 = Features =